openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 this is a manifest object.

-The body of the ``PUT`` request on the manifest object comprises a JSON list, where each element contains the following attributes:
+The body of the ``PUT`` request on the manifest object comprises a JSON list where each element contains these attributes:

 path
   The container and object name in the format: